mdrakibulislam-zero/WebSnakeGame/README.md

 ## What Have I Done:
 I've made this snake game using HTML, CSS and JavaScript.
-I've also used modernizr.js for get fast response of browser and I've created another reset.css file for start the game from beginning.
+I've also used modernizr.js for get the fast response of browser and I've created another reset.css file for start the game from beginning instantly.

-Modernizr is a collection of superfast tests – or “detects” as we like to call them – which run as your web page loads, then you can use the results to tailor the experience to the user.
+Modernizr is a JavaScript library that detects the features available in a user's browser.
+This lets web pages avoid unsupported features by informing the user their browser isn't supported or loading a polyfill.

 ## Required Skills: